 The township has spent the past few years attempting to work out an agreement with the school district that would remove reversionary interest clauses from the lease, but to no avail.
 Centennial officials inserted the clauses and deed restrictions on the property when it sold Hart Elementary to Warminster for $1 in 1988, Eberle said.

 "Those reversionary clauses completely hamstrung the township," said Eberle.
 She said the school district could simply take the property back whenever it wanted, a possibility that prevented the township from making any major renovations.

 An agreement was made in 2009 that would have Centennial remove the clauses for $1 million, a sum made up of $272,000 in permit and zoning fee waivers by the township and money from the Bucks County Open Space fund.

 Eberle told supervisors Thursday night that an application for the open space funds was never submitted.
 A representative from the county told Eberle that the grant would have probably been denied anyway because a deed restriction already protected the open space on the property.
 Nonetheless, the waivers were still granted, and Eberle figures that money is owed back to the township.

 "This is not a happy ending," said supervisor Frank Feinberg.
 "We had earnest negotiations with the school district, and we did everything we promised, but the school board just opted out."

-Not long after, the school district approved the sale of all three school properties to County Builders, Inc. for a grand total of $1.3 million, or approximately $450,000 per site.
+Not long after, the school district of all three school properties to County Builders, Inc. for a grand total of $1.3 million, or approximately $450,000 per site.

 As the parks department programs scatter throughout the township, board president Leo Quinn hopes the situation will springboard his vision of having a new centralized community center at Warminster Community Park.